-"Manufacturer's identification number" means any serial number or other similar numerical or alphabetical designation imprinted upon or attached to or placed, stamped, or otherwise imprinted upon or attached to a household appliance or item by the manufacturer for purposes of identifying a particular appliance or item individually or by lot number.
+"Manufacturer's identification number" means any serial

+- 1 number or other similar numerical or alphabetical designation - 2 imprinted upon or attached to or placed, stamped, or otherwise - 3 imprinted upon or attached to a household appliance or item by - 4 the manufacturer for purposes of identifying a particular - 5 appliance or item individually or by lot number. - 6 (Source: P.A.
-22 (Source: P.A.
 96-1551, eff.
-7-1-11.)

-- 23 (720 ILCS 5/24-1) (from Ch.
+7-1-11.) - 7 (720 ILCS 5/24-1) (from Ch.
 38, par.
-24-1) - Sec.
+24-1) - 8 Sec.
 24-1.
-Unlawful use of weapons. - 25 (a) A person commits the offense of unlawful use of weapons when he knowingly:

-- (1) Sells, manufactures, purchases, possesses or carries any bludgeon, black-jack, slung-shot, sand-club, sand-bag, metal knuckles or other knuckle weapon regardless of its composition, throwing star, or any knife, commonly referred to as a switchblade knife, which has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or a ballistic knife, which is a device that propels a knifelike blade as a projectile by means of a coil spring, elastic material or compressed gas; or - (2) Carries or possesses with intent to use the same unlawfully against another, a dagger, dirk, billy, dangerous knife, razor, stiletto, broken bottle or other piece of glass, stun gun or taser or any other dangerous or deadly weapon or instrument of like character; or - (2.5) Carries or possesses with intent to use the same unlawfully against another, any firearm in a church, synagogue, mosque, or other building, structure, or place used for religious worship; or - (3) Carries on or about his person or in any vehicle, a tear gas gun projector or bomb or any object containing noxious liquid gas or substance, other than an object containing a non-lethal noxious liquid gas or substance designed solely for personal defense carried by a person 18 years of age or older; or of any firearm; or
+Unlawful use of weapons. - 9 (a) A person commits the offense of unlawful use of 10 weapons when he knowingly: - (1) Sells, manufactures, purchases, possesses or carries any bludgeon, black-jack, slung-shot, sand-club, sand-bag, metal knuckles or other knuckle weapon regardless of its composition, throwing star, or any knife, commonly referred to as a switchblade knife, which has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or a ballistic knife, which is a device that propels a knifelike blade as a projectile by means of a coil spring, elastic material or compressed gas; or - (2) Carries or possesses with intent to use the same unlawfully against another, a dagger, dirk, billy, dangerous knife, razor, stiletto, broken bottle or other piece of glass, stun gun or taser or any other dangerous or deadly weapon or instrument of like character; or

+(2.5) Carries or possesses with intent to use the sar ne unlawfully against another, any firearm in a church n, synagogue, mosque, or other building, structure, or place ce used for religious worship; or